no

 Chaveroo Oilfield Participation Agreement

 On September 12, 2023, the Company entered into a Participation Agreement with PEDEVCO for the joint development of a portion of PEDEVCO’s Permian Basin property in the Chaveroo oilfield, located in Chaves and Roosevelt Counties, New Mexico.
-The Participation Agreement does not include any of PEDEVCO’s existing vertical or horizontal wells.
+In accordance with the Participation Agreement, the Company has the right, but not the obligation, to elect to participate and acquire a

 Note 4.
 Property and Equipment